Seahawks cornerbacks Sidney Jones and D.J. Reed will likely start against the Rams

 So, too, safety Ryan Neal, who played 26 snaps as a sixth defensive back in the team’s dime package.
 Seattle unveiled it mostly on third downs early but then used it liberally in the second half once the 49ers fell behind.
 Of Neal’s snaps, 24 were in pass coverage, and he allowed just two receptions on three targets for 17 yards.

-When Neal went on the field he replaced weakside linebacker Jordyn Brooks, who had allowed five receptions on six targets for 66 yards against the Vikings, a game in which he also dealt with cramps.
+When Neal went on the field, he replaced weakside linebacker Jordyn Brooks, who allowed five receptions on six targets for 66 yards against the Vikings, a game in which he also dealt with cramps.

-Brooks played 50 snaps Sunday and was on the field for 24 of the 49ers’ 29 rushing attempts (he also had 23 snaps in coverage allowing three receptions on four targets for 25 yards).
+Brooks played 50 snaps Sunday and was on the field for 24 of the 49ers’ 29 rushing attempts (he also had 23 snaps in coverage, allowing three receptions on four targets for 25 yards).

-Carroll said he’d like to see Neal continue to play, though opponent and game plan each week will also factor in.
+Carroll said he’d like to see Neal continue to play, though opponent and game plan each week also will factor in.

 “I think what Ryan adds to us is the special juice that he brings,” Carroll said.
-“His toughness that he brings his willingness to go throw his body around.”
+“His toughness, that he brings his willingness to go throw his body around.”

 Gerald Everett ‘has a chance’ to play against Rams